katychuang/python-data-sci-basics/code_challenges.md

     cotton_and_striped = filter_col_by_string(cotton_ties, "print", "_striped")
     ```

-- [ ] 3.
-Plot the cotton and striped ties cotton_and_striped on a bar chart and set the title variable to be ‘Cotton and Stripes’ (rewrite may be needed)
+- [x] 3.
+See the example code snippet displayed [above].
+We want to plot the price of the cotton and striped ties cotton_and_striped on a bar chart and set the title variable to be ‘Cotton and Stripes’.
+We want one of the axis labels to indicate 'Prices', and another axis label to indicate 'Ties'.
+How would you fill in the strings that say 'FILL THIS IN' to properly label the chart?

     ```
+    ax.set_title('Cotton and Stripes')
+    ax.set_ylabel('Price')
+    ax.set_xlabel('Ties')
     ```

 ## Stage 6